mattbrowngis/foss4g-hsv-2018/PITCHME.md

 ---

+### 2004 - Mapserver Based Service Area Editor
 ![Web Map](images/mapviewer_t.png)

 ---

+### 2007 - Planning Started for GeoCall Version 3
+- Wanted to use mapserver
+- Needed to search and display features
+- Decided to use PostGIS
+- Started using PostGIS for other tasks

+---
-How we made the transition...
+How we made the full transition...
 ![Yellow Brick Road](images/yellow-brick-road-rainbow_t.jpg)

 ---